fengliplatform/fengliplatform.github.io/_posts/2017-12-23-spark-UCSD.md

 ---
 layout: post
-title: Some MongoDB/Spark exercise (part 2)
+title: Some MongoDB/Spark exercises (part 2)
 ---
 This is an assignment in Coursera Big Data course by UCSD.